Thursday, September 11, 2025

 Beat 2 eggs thoroughly.
 Add 1 tbsp of water, and 2 tbsp of all-purpose flour into the egg mixture, and beat well.

 Bring the soup to a gentle boil, and drizzle the egg mixture into the broth, stirring slowly and occasionally.
 For chunkier egg drops, spoon them in without stirring.
-When it gets crowded, just push the already hardened ones aside to make room.
+If it gets crowded, just push the already hardened egg drops aside to make room.
 Simmer for 3 minutes and serve.

 Instant version (meaty):